-The sulphur springs were thought to bring healing.
-The first visitors camped out and then over time the amenities improved into a resort that has been visited by 26 Presidents.
+The sulfur springs were thought to bring healing.
+The first visitors camped out and then over time the amenities improved into a resort that has been visited by 26 Presidents over the years.

 The hotel is beautiful and reminded me of the Grand Hotel in Michigan on Mackinac Island.
 I later learned that both hotels shared the same decorator.

 We wandered around the foyers for a few minutes before our tour began.

 We started our tour upstairs and learned a bit about the hotel and the history of several of the rooms.

 Then we headed upstairs by elevator.
 The bunker has you going up before going down.
 This was one of the many ways the designer of the bunker disarmed any suspicion that the bunker even existed.
 The bunker had overt and covert areas.

 The strategy was to allow guests to use areas of the bunker designated as exhibit halls and conference rooms.
 Little did hotel guests know that they were inside parts of a bunker during their stay.

 The busy wallpaper also cleverly hid the 18-ton Blast door.
 There were 4 entrances into the bunker with 3-5 ft of poured concrete around the door frames.

 My husband is a HUGE history fan and this tour was fascinating to him.
 Our tour guide did a great job of making the intense subject matter interesting and humorous at times too.

 This 90-minute tour kept me intrigued the entire time too.